 Mel Frohike of The X-Files (and later spinoff The Lone Gunmen) is a short, squat, balding man with a Porn Stash that rivals Mulder's.
 His reaction to Scully was to openly oogle her and make comment on how attractive she was.
 However, he showed up at Scully's hospital room with flowers, he kept vigil on her while Mulder was hunting down her attackers, and he saved her from a hoard of randy men who were shamelessly taking an advantage of her drugged-and-turned-to-a-bimbo state.
 When it comes to the Gunmen's own cases, he's fiercely protective of women unless he thinks they're pulling a Wounded Gazelle Gambit.

-WKRP - when Johnny needs a temporary place to live, Bailey invites him to stay at her place, as a favor to a friend.
+WKRP in Cincinnati: When Johnny needs a temporary place to live, Bailey invites him to stay at her place, as a favor to a friend.
 When he suspects the worst in getting a mandatory vacation, she puts a positive spin on it, and tells him to take advantage of his situation.
 He takes that cue to set up a romantic evening with her, but when she storms in furious over their coworkers jumping to conclusions about their staying together, he promptly drops the idea - then indignantly calls them out on it the next day.

 Mr. DNA from Devo's Smart Patrol/Mr. DNA is an "Altruistic Pervert."
 While not explained further in the song, the connotations seem to indicate a chivalrous pervert.